xorxyz/www/content/index.md

-> I would totally play MMORPGs if they brought me value in real life.
+this is a work in progress.

 ## why

-one of the difficulties with learning how to hack is that you're not supposed to hack each other.

 having a sandbox or a lab to practice is the best thing you can do if you want to get better.

-most infosec professionals have their own lab.

 but when you manage systems for a living, you don't have time to manage your lab when you go back home, you want to just use it.

-what if your lab was managed for you? what if it provided you with a stream of relevant and fun challenges?
+what if your lab was managed for you?

+what if it provided you with a stream of relevant and fun challenges?

-1. impact your career and your bottom line
-  - serve as an online presence to communicate competency
-  - help bring new clients to your security business
-2. helps you get better and learn more
+1. helps you get better and learn more
   - focused on principles
   - well-paced challenges
   - helps build T-shaped skills
   - timeless
+2. help you meet new people
+  - help connect with other local hackers
+  - help connect with other local companies
 3. engaging and fun
   - short challenges
   - engrossing storytelling
   - cool universe
   - great mechanics
   - encouraging lateral thinking
-4. help you meet new people
-  - help connect with other local hackers
-  - help connect with other local companies
+4. impact your career and your bottom line
+  - serve as an online presence to communicate competency
+  - help bring new clients to your security business

 ## what